Jahangir vs. Jansher: Who Was The Best?

 Rivalry Kindled

-The Jansher-Jahangir rivalry, one of the most exciting rivalries in squash, rose to dominance between late 1986 up until early 1993.
+The Jansher vs Jahangir rivalry, one of the most exciting rivalries in squash, rose to dominance between late 1986 up until early 1993.
 Since their styles of play clearly differ, their tournament encounters sometimes become the most-watched even surpassing the actual championship match.
-They met a total 37 times in tournament matches not including exhibition and league matches.
+They met a total 37 times in tournament matches, not including exhibition and league matches.
 Out of these 37 encounters, Jansher won 19 matches and Jahangir 18 matches.
-Later when Jahangir retired in 1993, Jansher become the sole dominant squash player until his retirement in 2001.
+Later when Jahangir retired in 1993, Jansher becomes the sole dominant squash player until his retirement in 2001.

 Based on these data, it is really hard to tell which really of the two is the greatest.
 Many fanatics would say that Jansher became dominant only because by the time he was still starting Jahangir was already on his twilight years.
 Nevertheless, as fans, we just have to be grateful that the game of squash was endowed with these two great players.
 One thing is certain though and that is probably we have yet to see someone who’ll be at par with what these two athletes have accomplished so far.